graphql/graphql.github.io/src/content/graphql-js/Tutorial-GettingStarted.md

   }
 `);

-// The root provides a resolver function for each API endpoint var rootValue = {
+// The rootValue provides a resolver function for each API endpoint var rootValue = {
   hello: () => {
     return 'Hello world!';